 - The encryption key you use must be AES-256.

-- To ensure that your virtual machine database uses the most current versions of the Vault encryption key, rotate the key from the Database Details page on the Console.
+- To ensure that the database uses the most current versions of the Vault encryption key, rotate the key from the Database Details page on the Console.
 Do not use the Vault service's Console pages to rotate your Database keys.

 Required IAM Policy